idsia-robotics/navground/docs/packages/navground_coppeliasim.rst

-.. lua:function:: simsimNavground.get_behavior_property(int handle,string name)-> map value
+.. lua:function:: simNavground.get_behavior_property(int handle,string name)-> map value

    Get the value of one of the navigation behavior properties